 It’s also important to discuss your at-home test results with your doctor.
 If you’d like an antibody test after recovery, your doctor should be able to help you with that.

 Regardless of whether you were recently infected with COVID and recovered or if you test positive for antibodies, you should continue to follow health and PPE guidelines in your area.

 It all depends on your circumstances.
-If your employer requires ongoing testing or you spend time with someone with a compromised immune system, it’s a good idea to occasionally get tested.
+If your employer requires ongoing testing, compliance is a must.
+If you're around someone with a compromised immune system, it’s a good idea to get tested occasionally.
 This is especially true if you have not ever tested positive.

 Remember, a negative test doesn’t guarantee you don’t have COVID.

 If you test too soon after exposure, there’s a chance your test will be negative even if you have the virus.
 It usually takes about a week, but sometimes longer, for your body to show signs of infection.
 You might even still develop symptoms, even if you feel fine for several days after exposure.